Attack of the Herbals

-Attack of the Herbals is a 2010 Scottish horror comedy directed by David Keith from a screenplay written by David Ryan Keith, Liam Matheson and Alisdair Cook.
+Attack of the Herbals (also known as Attack of the Nazi Herbals) is a 2010 Scottish horror comedy directed by David Keith from a screenplay written by David Ryan Keith, Liam Matheson and Alisdair Cook.
 It stars Calum Booth, Claire McCulloch, Steve Worsley, Richard Currie, and Liam Matheson.

 The film is about a group of locals who try to save Lobster Cove, their sleepy village, from disruption caused by a plan to build a new supermarket complex.

 Premise

 Set in a small Scottish village named Lobster Cove, the local community is enraged when a retailer is granted permission to build their supermarket complex on a nature spot.
 A WW2 German crate is discovered washed up on shore and one of the group makes tea out of it.

 Some of the local residents band together to create a herbal-tea cottage industry as a way to raise funds to fight the retailer.
 The tea proves incredibly popular and with its rejuvenating properties the elderly are finding a new lease of life.
 Unfortunately, there are side-effects.